mjaddis/rdss-message-api-specification/README.md

 In all instances where a response is required, the [`correlationId`](#correlationid) **MUST** be provided in the header of the Message and **MUST** match the [`messageId`](#messageid) provided in the original request.

+### Message Identification

+Every dataset published by a producer **MUST** contain a unique `objectUuid` field.
+This field uniquely identifies a specific datatset under a specific version, and **MUST NOT** be duplicated when publishing subsequent versions of the same dataset.

 ## Object Versioning

 Digital objects embedded within a payload **MAY** have version data associated with them.
 Versioning allows both producers and consumers of Messages to identify changes to significant fields and thus allow those changes to be persisted and / or processed in addition to previous versions of that dataset.

-A dataset **MUST** only generate a new version when a _significant field_ is altered.
-In the event that a new version is generated, a `Create` version of the appropriate Message **MUST** be sent.
-Modifications that do not result in a new version being generated **MUST** be communicated using the respective `Update` version of the appropriate Message.
+A dataset **MUST** generate a new version when any file or property of the dataset is altered, and in such circumstances the `Update` version of the appropriate Message is used to distribute the updated payload.

-At present, the following describes the exhaustive list of significant fields:
+It is up to the consuming application to decide what constitutes a major and a minor change to a dataset.
+For example, the following rules **MAY** be adopted by a consumer to determine what constitutes a major change:

 - A modification to the title of the dataset / deposit.
 - A modification to any part of a file or its associated metadata, such that the modification would cause a different checksum to be generated for that file.
 - A modification to a collection of files or its associated metadata, even if that modifies simply reorders existing files.

-Versioning is currently delivered in the form of a whole number, e.g. `1`, `2`, `3`, etc.
+In order to communicate a new version of a dataset to consuming applications, the producer **MUST** utilise the `objectRelatedIdentifier` field of the payload, with a relationship type of `isNewVersionOf` and a reference to the previous versions `objectUuid` value.

+When republishing a previously published dataset, a producer **MAY** also choose to utilise the `objectRelatedIdentifier` field with a relationship type of `isPreviousVersionOf`.
+This functionality may be used by consumers who underwent an outage, and are attempting to "catch up" with missed Messages.

 ## Message Triggers